Air4s/walletApp/README.md

 Whereas our "interfaces" folder is where we contain our payload interfaces and API response interfaces so it can be reusable at any part and any point of the project.

+Tests folder contains file that has for a Unit Testing (JEST).

 The "utils" folder is for utilities or any repeatedly used function so it can prevent redundancy of the code structure.

 Additionally, since we are using tailwindcss, the "tailwind.config.js" is where you can enable tailwind utilities, define any customization or override a styling.